 If You Have to Ask About How to Get Copywriting Gigs . . .

 Copywriting is like any other creative field such as art and acting, or any field for that matter.
 No one is going to anoint or discover you as the next hot new talent.
 That is a fantasy that we, as a culture, have bought into.
 You have to have connections.
 So if you have to ask about how you get copywriting gigs, you probably have no connections.

 There are two distinct freelance copywriting paths.
-Either you want to work for an ad agency, or you want to sell your services direct to businesses.
+Either you want to work for an ad agency, or you want to sell your services directly to businesses.

 Okay, so how do you find either these agencies or businesses?